silppuri/birdwatcher-brain/README.md

 cutting the pieces into 3sec mono audio files.

 The splitting is applied with a sliding window of 1.5sec steps.
-This way more audio samples are generated from each audio file.
+This way more audio samples are generated from each individual file.

-The files are then written to a `TFRecord`-file.
-This way we minimize A number of readable files and minimize the amount of IO operations.
+The files are then written to a train and test `TFRecord`-file with split ratio of 80% for train and 20% for test.
+With the `TFRecord`-files it is possible to minimize the number of readable files and minimize the amount of IO operations.

 After this, the samples are ready for use.